 This incident commenced on Twitter when the victim bragged about his immoral activities in his office.
-Enraged on finding his message, another user disseminated his Calculation of account reachability risk message to some SNSs.
-As punishment, many members of a Web forum started cyberstalking him to obtain his personal information, which in turn was exposed on one forum after another.
+Enraged on finding his message, another user disseminated his

+11,1 forum after another.
 In the end, he had no option but to quit his job.

-Figure 1 shows the flow of how the victim's private information was collected:

-- The victim did not reveal his personal information on Twitter, but he had another account on Mixi (Japanese social network service).
-He used his Mixi account for communicating with his friends in the real world. - A stalker was able to locate his Mixi account because his Twitter account was in the same name as his Mixi account. - The victim's address, office name and room layout of his house were extracted from his profiles on Mixi and subsequently exposed on a forum. - The victim uploaded movies on his Mixi account, enabling the stalkers to expose a picture of his face on the forum. - A stalker found the Web site of his rock band. - The victim had not used his real name on Twitter, but the stalker found his name on the rock band's Web site.
+Figure 1 shows the flow of how the victim's private information was collected: 122 • The victim did not reveal his personal information on Twitter, but he had another account on Mixi (Japanese social network service).
+He used his Mixi account for communicating with his friends in the real world. • A stalker was able to locate his Mixi account because his Twitter account was in the same name as his Mixi account. • The victim's address, office name and room layout of his house were extracted from his profiles on Mixi and subsequently exposed on a forum.

+• The victim uploaded movies on his Mixi account, enabling the stalkers to expose a picture of his face on the forum.